z5267282/mve/README.md

 ```

 ## overview
-The treater will read the earliest created file in `queue` and use it to apply transformations.
+The treater will read the earliest created file in `queue/` and use it to apply transformations.

 If `queue/` doesn't exist then the program terminates with exit code `err.NO_QUEUE`.